How Long Does it Take to Get Comfortable Sleeping with a Partner?

 Taking That Next (Sleep) Step

-It took women nearly four months, on average, to feel comfortable having their significant other initially stay over at their house.
+According to our survey, it took women nearly four months, on average, to feel comfortable having their significant other initially stay over at their house.
 Men moved at a slightly quicker pace, consenting to sleepovers almost three months into their relationship.

 Deciding to let your partner stay at your house might be easier than sleeping at their place as well.
-On average, it took women over four months to be comfortable initially sleeping at their partner’s place Men needed over a month extra to initially sleep at their partner’s house.
+On average, it took women over four months to be comfortable initially sleeping at their partner’s place.
+Men needed over a month extra to initially sleep at their partner’s house.

 Don’t expect that sharing a bed means you’ll be willing to bare it all, either.
-Only half of people would be OK sleeping naked during their first sleepover, and 58 percent wouldn’t even consider staying the night if they dated someone who still lived with his or her parents.
+Only half of people would be okay sleeping naked during their first sleepover, and 58 percent wouldn’t even consider staying the night if they dated someone who still lived with his or her parents.

 Tossing and Turning